farutnen/Santa_Shop/README.md

-# Santa_Shop_16-12-23
+# Santa_Shop_
-Unlock the magic of the holiday season with our step-by-step tutorial on how to build a festive Christmas landing page using HTML, CSS, and JavaScript
+Unlock the magic of the holiday season on how to build a festive Christmas landing page using HTML, CSS, and JavaScript whit animations and hovers.